dannyhlee/training-code/review-answers-wk2.md

 #### What is a collection?

-In MongoDB, a collection is made up of documents, and is analogous to RDBMS tables.
+A MongoDB **collection** is made up of **documents**, and is analogous to RDBMS tables.
 There can be many collections in a MongoDB database.
 Collections are entities that organize documents into some kind of logical collection.
-Though Mongo doesnt really enforce rules that dictates how these collections are organized (aka Schema), it makes sense to collect documents in some sort of organized fashion.
+Though Mongo doesnt really enforce rules that dictates how these collections are organized (aka schema), it makes sense to collect documents in some sort of organized fashion.

 #### What is a document?

-A document is container which stores data in key-value pair in a format called BSON, which is similar to JSON.
-Instead of text BSON is a binary file and includes additional types that aren't available in JSON.
+A document is a container which stores data as Key-Value pairs in a format called BSON, which is similar to JSON.
+Instead of text (like JSON), BSON is a binary file and includes additional types that aren't available in JSON.
 These fields can hold all sorts of data including simple types (int, char, str), data structures (lists, arrays, sets) and embedded sub-documents.
 This style of embedding documents within documents is generally referred to as "denormalized".
 A document has a max size of 16mb.

 #### What rules does Mongo enforce about the structure of documents inside a collection?

 Mongo does not enforce a strict structure on the types of data, or the way in which data is stored.
 Different strategies will provide read speed or update speed and these factors must be taken into account when deciding on a Data modelling strategy.
 Embedding provides better read performance, as well as the ability to request and retrieve related data in a single operation.
-It also provides a way to updated all related data in a single atomic write operation.
-However, there is a limited document size and depth, currently BSON's maximum data size is 16 mb and 100 layers of nesting.
+It also provides a way to updated all related data in a single **atomic** write operation.
+However, there is a limited document size and depth, currently BSON's maximum data size is 16MB and 100 layers of nesting.

 Normalized data models are used when duplication doesn't provide enough read performance, compared to the implications of duplication.
-And also, when its necessary to represent complex m-to-m relationships or modelling large hierarchical data sets.
+Normalized models are also used when its necessary to represent complex m-to-m relationships or modelling large hierarchical data sets.

 #### What is JSON?

 JSON stands for JavaScript Object Notation and is a lightweight data-transporting format.
-Easy to read and write, its commonly used on the internet to transmit data in a structured fashion between server and client.
-There's

-Structurally, the data is written as name/value pairs and separated with a colon.
+Easy to read and write, its commonly used to transmit data in a structured fashion between server and client.
+Structurally, the data is written as name/value (key-value) pairs and separated with a colon.
 All fields are enclosed with double quotes.
 An object is enclosed with curly braces, while arrays are enclosed with square brackets.

 #### What are JSON data types?